edoswaldgo/edoswaldgo.github.io/_posts/2020-08-17-replicating-lightroom-mobile-using-rawtherapee.md

 ## Introduction

-Few years have passed, I want to know the improvements in [RawTherapee][rawtherapee] and see if I should now edit using my desktop computer.
+Few years have passed since I last used [RawTherapee][rawtherapee].
+I want to know the improvements in RawTherapee and see if I should now edit using my desktop computer.

 Well, there's great news!
 The problem about the default washed out images I mentioned in my [old post][lr-workflow-post] has already been updated in versions 5.4 and above.